 You can also provide data_field as a cell reference, but you need to concatenate it with double quotes in start or end of the cell reference, otherwise, you will get an error in the formula, like this;

 Here are some points which differentiate both functions from each other.

 - VLOOKUP function is not as flexible as GETPIVOTDATA function.

-- VLOOKUP function is dependent to table range reference provided in the formula.
+- VLOOKUP function is dependent on the table range reference provided in the formula.
 It is not effective if the Pivot table range expands.
-While GETPIVOTDATA is based on pivot table structure, so it remains effective even if the pivot table expands or collapses.
+While GETPIVOTDATA is based on the pivot table structure, so it remains effective even if the pivot table expands or collapses.